ProfessionalWiki/WikibaseEdtf/README.md

 [MediaWiki] extension that adds support for the [Extended Date/Time Format (EDTF) Specification][EDTF] to [Wikibase] via a new data type.

 Wikibase EDTF has been made possible with the financial support of the Luxembourg Ministry of Culture.
-It an open source project developed and maintained by [Professional.Wiki].
+It is an open source project developed and maintained by [Professional.Wiki].
 Contributions are welcome!

 - [Usage](#usage)
 	- [RDF export](#rdf-export)